MicrosoftDocs/microsoft-365-docs/microsoft-365/business-premium/m365bp-setup.md

 > [!TIP]
 > See the following section for more details about setting up and configuring Microsoft 365 Business Premium.

-## Set up and configure Microsoft 365 Business Premium
+## How to set up and configure Microsoft 365 Business Premium

 The following table describes how to set up and configure Microsoft 365 Business Premium, step by step.